What is a Lung Transplant?

 One year after lung transplant, the chances of survival are very good: 85% success.
 Two years after transplant, more than 70% of patients are still alive.
 One of the selection criteria for an operation is the lowering of life expectancy to less than two years.
 Lung transplantation allows 7 out of 10 patients to survive.
 8 years after a lung transplant, 60% of patients are still alive.
 In Turkey, the results are better than those obtained in foreign transplantation centers, especially from the point of view of long-term evolution.
 This is due to the discipline of our patients and the meticulous follow-up, which can sometimes seem painful, by our transplant teams.
 In addition to survival, patients gain in quality of life when they are severely limited in their daily activities.
 For the majority of patients, their hopes for lung transplant were not disappointed.

-It is mandatory to understand that a lung transplant can be expensive before, during and after the transplant.
-However, the most affordable prices are provided by Turquie santé.
+It is important to understand that a lung transplant can be expensive before, during, and after the transplant.
+Your health insurance can cover most, but not all, of the costs.